 - Take a tour: Register for a tour of a residence hall or attend a housing information session.

 After you sign and return your housing contract and satisfy your advance payment, you’ll be able to submit your housing preferences online.
 Here’s what you’ll have to indicate:

-- Your preferences for special living communities (FIG and Honors).
+- Your preferences for special living communities.